levon003/levon003.github.io/_drafts/post-ideas.md

  - number of individual Pokemon articles on Wikipedia over time Would need to figure out how to run a script on Toolforge/Cloud VPS these days
     See: https://wikitech.wikimedia.org/wiki/Help:Shared_storage
+ - No import side-effects in Python!!!
+Just stop it!!!!
+ - Draw rate at various Chess ELOs and time controls